 Family members of all ages will love exploring Jacksonville's Beaches, but what makes them most appealing for families with small children are the car-free, wide, white sandy beaches - perfect for running between waves lapping on the shore, hunting for seashells and shoreline creatures and bicycling, as well as relaxing in Florida's beautiful sunshine.

-The largest public library in Florida is found in Downtown at the Jacksonville Main Library on historic Hemming Plaza.
+The largest public library in Florida is found in Downtown at the Jacksonville Main Library across the street from historic James Weldon Johnson Park.
 Kids will have a great time exploring the Children's Library, complete with a larger-than-life grassy entrance with the sounds of bugs chirping all around.
 Daily programming is offered, including story times and preschool art activities.
 Families traveling with older kids will also find a teen room with programming they will equally enjoy.

 There are so many public parks in Jacksonville, you're sure to find one near your hotel.
 A local favorite is the South Beach Park and Sunshine Playground.
 With its close proximity to the beach it's a family favorite.
 The tot play station is perfect for the little ones and there is a massive playground for older kids.
 Additional activities for older kids include basketball hoops, tennis courts and trails.